Lecture 05-2: Inspecting and Modifying Data

 Now you can clean artist_standard without losing the original artist_name values.
 When you are satisfied the cleaning is correct, you can drop the original.
 Or keep both.
 Data engineers who keep both sleep better.

-UPDATE: Fixing Data
+Updating and Fixing Data 🧰

 The UPDATE Statement